giveaway-mongo/template/README.md

 All tests are configured via `jest-e2e.json` and `setup-jest.ts`

-For that to work, you need to have PostgreSQL and RabbitMQ running on your local machine.
+For that to work, you need to have MongoDB and RabbitMQ running on your local machine.

 If you want to test by using docker, just run: